Puteri Indonesia Lingkungan

 Puteri Indonesia Lingkungan ("Environmental Princess of Indonesia") is a beauty pageant title organized by Puteri Indonesia Organization.
 Until 2022, it was established that the titleholder of Puteri Indonesia Lingkungan was to be sent to the Miss International pageant.
 Starting 2024, the titleholder of Puteri Indonesia Lingkungan will compete in an international beauty pageant that is decided by the Puteri Indonesia organization after Puteri Indonesia competition ends.
 The options include Miss International, Miss Supranational, Miss Charm, and Miss Cosmo.

-The reigning Puteri Indonesia Lingkungan 2025 is Melliza Xaviera Putri Yulian of Jakarta SCR 1, who was crowned on 2 May 2025 in Jakarta International Convention Center.
+The reigning Puteri Indonesia Lingkungan 2026 is Victoria Veronica Titisari Kosasieputri of Bali, who was crowned on 24 April 2026 in Jakarta International Convention Center.